ART HAPPENS ANYWHERE

 "Glendale Electric!" is a public festival aimed at providing live, bite sized, art and cultural experiences to viewers.
 The event will be the result of collaboration with a range of Glendale and LA based cultural organizations, artists, historians, and community members to bring us closer together over the wide geographical region of Glendale.
 The event taps into the spirit of neon, an art-form that developed along with the automobile, and was meant to be seen from a moving car.
 A digital map introducing each art project, location, and performance will be produced for attendees to download.

-View schedule here
+View schedule here.

 Lernazang Ensemble: Concert of Traditional Armenian Music & Dance